Evalle/elpython/GFPP/README.md

 *This is an improved version of the "GOTHONS of Planet Percal #25" (see http://learnpythonthehardway.org/book/ex43.html) text-adventure game*

+Main repo had been moved to https://github.com/Evalle/GPP

+This repository here is only for history.

 # Free software

 GPP - Copyright (C) 2015 Evgeny Shmarnev shmarnev@gmail.com